thepeacockproject/Peacock/readme.md

 To use a domain like `peacock.yourdomain.com`:

-- **DNS:** Point an `A` record to your VPS/server IP or a CNAME reccord poting to the domain that has the ip pointing to it.
+- **DNS:** Point an `A` record to your VPS/server IP or a CNAME record pointing to the domain that has the ip pointing to it.
 IE hitman-peacock.yourdomain.com pointing to gameservers.yourdomain.com
 - **Reverse Proxy:** Route incoming traffic for your domain to the container's internal IP on port `80`.
 - **SSL:** Ensure you have a certificate (e.g., Let's Encrypt) active for a secure connection.